skx/turtle/README.md

   * Pop one word from the stack, increase the movement direction by that many degrees.
 * `direction`
   * Pop one word from the stack, set the direction to that value.

+# Github Setup

+This repository is configured to run tests upon every commit, and when pull-requests are created/updated.
+The testing is carried out via [.github/run-tests.sh](.github/run-tests.sh) which is used by the [github-action-tester](https://github.com/skx/github-action-tester) action.